What is Total Productive Maintenance (TPM)?

 Step 4: Quality maintenance

 Maintaining the quality of the produced goods with TPM goes further than just assuring the quality of the end product.
 Quality maintenance should help you ensure that the achieved quality is a result of ideal machinery conditions, set to avoid defects, and build the quality in, by default.
 Staying vigilant with regards to your machines’ state will let you steadily foresee problems and fix them as soon as they occur.

 Quality maintenance, like all other TPM pillars, relies on machine operators’ efforts to both run them and sustain their top condition.
 Any actions aimed at minimizing potential defects and reducing their reoccurrence, i.e. Poka-Yoke or Root-Cause Analysis will make the operators’ task easier, and keep the quality of your products high.

 Step 5: New equipment management

 All the feedback and knowledge gained from machine maintenance and error-proofing that TPM assumes are applied to the process of new equipment design.
 This means that the moment that a new machine arrives on your production floor, it is already customized to your needs and prepared for common defects detection, as well as for your typical maintenance schedule and practices.

 It allows for new machines to be delivering value quicker, more reliably, and to demand less setup time on arrival.
 The information and suggestions from the very people who will be working with the new machines are heavily employed in new equipment planning.

 Step 6: Training

 This aspect of Total Productive Maintenance is ensuring that workers across all levels have the information and skills necessary to perform TPM.
-Equipment operators need to know how to use and maintain their stations, specialized upkeep team members need in-depth skillset to repair the machines, and managers must be able to effectively communicate with, coach, and discipline both other groups.
+Equipment operators need to know how to use and maintain their stations, specialized upkeep team members need an in-depth skill set to repair the machines, and managers must be able to effectively communicate with, coach, and discipline both other groups.